Israel says it doesn't plan long-term control of the Gaza Strip after its war with Hamas

 Israel bombed areas in southern Gaza where Palestinians had been told to seek safety while it tries to destroy Hamas in retaliation for its brutal rampage in Israel two weeks ago.
 Fighting between Israel and militants in neighboring Lebanon also raged, prompting evacuations of Lebanese and Israeli border towns as fears of a widening conflict grew.

 First, Israeli airstrikes and “maneuvering” — a presumed reference to a ground attack — would aim to root out Hamas.
 Next will come a lower intensity fight to defeat remaining pockets of resistance.
-And, finally, “the removal of Israel’s responsibility for life in the Gaza Strip,” Gallant said.
+And, finally, a new “security regime” will be created in Gaza along with “the removal of Israel’s responsibility for life in the Gaza Strip,” Gallant said.

-Gallant did not say who Israel expected to run Gaza if Hamas is toppled.
+Gallant did not say who Israel expected to run Gaza if Hamas is toppled or what the new security regime would entail.

 Israel occupied Gaza from 1967 until 2005, when it pulled up settlements and withdrew soldiers.
 Two years later, Hamas took over.
 Some Israelis blame the withdrawal from Gaza for the sporadic violence that has persisted since then.

+More than 1,400 people in Israel have been killed since Hamas attacked on Oct.
+7 — mostly civilians slain during the incursion that shattered Israelis sense of security and resulted in 203 hostages taken into Gaza.

+The Health Ministry run by Hamas says more than 4,100 people have been killed in Gaza since the war began.
+That includes a disputed number of people who died in a hospital explosion earlier this week.

-As the humanitarian crisis worsened for Gaza's 2.3 million civilians, workers along its border with Egypt began work to repair the border crossing in a first step to getting aid to besieged Palestinians, who were running out of fuel, food, water and medicine.
+The humanitarian crisis worsened for Gaza's 2.3 million civilians, as workers along its border with Egypt repaired the border crossing in a first step to bring aid to Palestinians running out of fuel, food, water and medicine.

 U.N. officials said that with the bombings across all of Gaza, some Palestinians who had fled the north appeared to be going back.